Odianosen25/Camera-Process-App/README.md

 ## TODO
 * [x] Stream over MJPEG
 * [x] Process motion detection
+* [x] Object detection using the opencv caffee model
 * [] Use Yolo instead of Caffee for object detection
 * [] Add options to limit what objects to focus on
 * [] Add Facial Recognition